It is a chromosomal condition with a devastating prognosis.

 This is due to the high mortality rate and difficulty predicting which babies will live beyond the first year of life.

 Many of these babies’ leading cause of death is sudden death due to neurological instability, heart failure, and respiratory failure.

 For infants diagnosed with incomplete trisomy 18 or mosaic trisomy 18, treatment focuses on addressing the abnormalities present as they have such a variable prognosis.

 An amniocentesis or chorionic villus sampling can test for Edward Syndrome.

 Some tests are less accurate than others.
-Genetic testing is an evolving field, and newer and more accurate tests are sure to be on the horizon.
+Genetic testing is an evolving field, and newer and more accurate tests will be on the horizon.

-This trisomy 18 diagnosis is important to better prepare parents and caregivers due to the high risk of stillbirth and early postnatal death.
+This trisomy 18 diagnosis is essential to better prepare parents and caregivers due to the high risk of stillbirth and early postnatal death.

 Risk of recurrence